Imbibe live logo in white

 2. Shake hard – Create a foamy layer on top of the cocktail by shaking the mixture vigorously.

-3. Get ready to suit different tastes – Not all people have a sweet tooth so feel free to adjust the amount of sugar you add.
+3. Cater to different taste preferences – Not all people have a sweet tooth so feel free to adjust the amount of sugar you add.

 4. Use a good brand of vodka – Vodka is the biggest part of this drink.
 We recommend opting for something a slightly more luxury for a clean taste that will bring out the other flavours.

-5. Utilise your best cocktail presentation – Whether you opt for the classic coffee beans or an alternative garnish, take the time to get creative and add appeal, see our expert tips.
+5. Presentation is key – Whether you opt for the classic coffee beans or an alternative garnish, take the time to get creative and add appeal, see our expert tips.

 Nowadays you can even get pre-mixed Espresso Martinis, ensuring you get the perfect cocktail every time.
 Brands like Tom Savano Cocktails, Tails Cocktails, Climpson & Sons and more all offer their own ready to drink (RTD) version of the Espresso Martini.
 The benefit of this of course is that it takes away the necessity for having all the ingredients to hand (great for if you don’t happen to have a coffee machine), and also means you get a smooth, balanced drink with the perfect proportions of vodka and espresso.